Last updated: February 4th, 2022

 RideBooker.com has luxury sedans and luxury mini-buses and all the sizes of transportation in between to choose from depending on the size of your group.

 Edmonton to Jasper by Train

 If you’re looking to take the train to Jasper, then Edmonton is a great starting point.
 VIA Rail Canada offers this route from Edmonton to Jasper, which takes around 6.5 hours.
-Fares due vary throughout the year and there are also discounts for students and seniors usually.
+Fares do vary throughout the year and there are also discounts for students and seniors usually.
 You can expect to pay around $100 or more.

 Edmonton to Jasper by Rideshare

 Quickly gaining in popularity, Poparide.com offers the chance to rideshare your way around Canada, including from Edmonton to Jasper.
-Nothing is guaranteed but there seems to fairly regular traffic between these two destinations.
-There are options to select your driver based on your luggage and whether or not you’re driving with skis, bikes, etc. Poparide can also be a great way to meet other travelers as they charge per seat.
+Nothing is guaranteed but there seems to be fairly regular traffic between these two destinations.
+There are options to select your driver based on your luggage and whether or not you’re driving with skis, bikes, etc. Poparide can also be a great way to meet other travellers as they charge per seat.
 Expect to pay around $30.

 Things to Do on Your Road Trip

 The reason why we love having our own car for road trips is due to all the beautiful places you can visit along the way.
 If you do have that flexibility, there are some stops you can make along the way, including:

 West Edmonton Mall: If you’re spending some time in Edmonton, you can’t miss a visit to the massive West Edmonton Mall.
 Once the largest mall in the world and now the largest mall in North America, it boasts more than 800 stores, a huge waterpark, a theme park, a movie theatre, an aquarium, a skating rink, a mini-golf, and so much more.